fvigilante/Data-Viz-Sat-MVP/README.md

 ## 🚀 Deployment & Production

-This project supports three deployment methods: local Docker development, manual Google Cloud deployment, and automated CI/CD deployment.
+This project supports three deployment methods: local Docker development available in "http://localhost:3000/" and automated CI/CD deployment with GCP Cloud Run and Deploy, triggered by GitHub "main" branch new commits,  available in "https://data-viz-sat-mvp-18592493990.europe-west1.run.app/".
 Choose the method that best fits your development workflow.

 ### 🐳 Local Docker Development